Defamation Act 2009

 (ii) the period not later than the expiration of which,

-the correction order shall be published, and
+the correction order shall be F23[published,]

-and shall, unless the plaintiff otherwise requests, require the correction to be published in such manner as will ensure that it is communicated to all or substantially all of those persons to whom the defamatory statement was published.
+F23[(c) unless the plaintiff otherwise requests, require the correction to be published in such manner as will ensure that—

 (3) Where a plaintiff intends to make an application under this section, he or she shall so inform—